lsbardel/python-stdnet/docs/source/index.rst

 .. rubric:: An object relational mapper library for remote data-structures.
   Design to work with Redis_ data-store, but implemented so that other storage systems can be supported in the future.

-Create a model, register it to a back-end data structure server and create objects.
   Simple to use and configure.

 It includes a modified version of redis-py_ compatible with ``python 3``.
-There are no dependencies and the library requires ``python 2.6`` or above, including ``python 3``.
+There are no dependencies
+and the library requires ``python 2.6`` or above, including ``python 3``.
 There are over 200 tests with a coverage of about 75%.

-The library is stable and used in production.
+The library is stable, used in production and continuously maintained.

 First steps